After Exposure of An Impacted Tooth

 Swelling may occur after your procedure.
 Ice packs are to be used 20 minutes on, 20 minutes off for the first two days after surgery.
 It is normal for the swelling to peak day 3 after your surgery.
 Switch to moist heat instead of the ice pack.

 Be sure to drink plenty of fluids after your surgery.
 You will be on a soft diet for 5-6 days, avoid hard and crunchy foods.
 Examples of soft foods are: oatmeal, yogurts, puddings, mashed potatoes, scrambled eggs, soups, etc.

 You will start some gentle warm salt water rinses the day after your surgery.
 Continue rinses for 5-6 days after your surgery, 3-4 times a day.
 Remember, a clean wound heals better and faster.

 Avoid brushing the surgical site for 5 days, brush your other teeth normally.

 It is our desire that your recovery be as smooth as possible.
-If you have any questions or concerns about your progress or any symptom you are experiencing, please call your office at St. Simons Island Office Phone Number (912) 634-6600.
+If you have any questions or concerns about your progress or any symptom you are experiencing, please call your office at Coastal Oral Surgery Phone Number (912) 634-6600.
 By calling this number you can reach Dr. Capes 24 hours a day.